Our Curriculum at Stockbridge Primary School

 We see our curriculum as everything we say and do in our school so it is far more than the subjects we teach or the projects we design.
 It enables us to support our children to flourish and for them to help others’ to do so.

-Our school curriculum is organised in a thematic way, into expeditionary projects.
+Our school curriculum is a standards led, academically rigorous thematic approach, organised in the form of Expeditionary Projects.
 This is to enable children and teachers to make connections across subjects and disciplines and supports language and knowledge use across subjects through big ideas.

 We infuse our school curriculum with first hand experiences and activities that engage them in our local community and service to others’.
 Each project will also have a ‘Presentation of Understanding’ which will require the children to plan a large exhibition, event, play, resources, publications etc. that require them to share their learning with others.
 In this way, we are able to develop both academic learning full of knowledge as well as character traits such as collaboration, communication, planning skills, courage and entrepreneurship.